DimitriObeid/Bash-Utils/install/README INSTALL.md

 ### Automatic install

-Just execute the **install_and_update.sh** script to install the modules manager, or the **update_path.sh** script if you moved the Bash Utils library root folder somewhere else in your hard drive.
+Just execute the **install_and_update.sh** script to install the modules manager, or to update the Bash Utils library root folder's path if you moved this folder somewhere else in your hard drive.

+To do so, please execute this script as described :

+	- INSTALLATION 	--> sudo ./install_and_update update install	**OR**	sudo ./install_and_update update i
+	- UPDATE PATH 	--> sudo ./install_and_update update	**OR**	sudo ./install_and_update u

 ### Manual install